sharontherese/latin-mass-wedding/content/post/gloria-credo/index.md

 The bigger complicating factor for this ostensibly simple history is that the entry for wedding Masses in _The Catholic Encyclopedia_ - fully available online and easily accessible - is rubrically out of date on this point.
 That entry is from 1911, and the rubrics in force for the Traditional Latin Mass are the _General Rubrics of the Roman Missal_, 1960.

 Below is a sample of sources, arranged chronologically.
-They can be considered in two tiers: of primary importance (the Roman Missal and its supplements), and of secondary importance (rubrical commentaries).
+They can be considered in two tiers: of primary importance (the Roman Missal and its supplements), secondary importance (rubrical commentaries), and tertiary importance (one newspaper article).

 # 1907